How to Choose High School Electives

 Tips for Choosing High School Electives That Colleges Look For

-What’s a school elective that could make your college application shine?
+What's a school elective that could make your college application shine?
 Many high schools offer a variety of classes worth exploring.
-Keep these tips in mind to choose classes that can give you an advantage when applying to college.
+Keep these tips in mind to choose courses that can give you an advantage when applying to colleges.

 Pursue Your Passions.

 Follow your passions when choosing high school classes.
-If you're not sure what you want to study, pick some classes in subjects that spark your interest.
+If you're unsure what you want to study, pick some subjects that spark your interest.
 Taking a class in an area you enjoy or want to learn more about can be fun and help reduce stress.
 High school electives you genuinely love could also lead to scholarship opportunities and more pursuits in college.

-If your school doesn't offer the classes you want, check out the course offerings at local and community colleges.
+If your school doesn't offer the classes you want, check out the course offerings at community colleges.
 Many schools also let you take online courses as electives.

 Maintain Balance.

-Handling four or five core courses each semester doesn't leave much room for extracurricular activities.
+Handling four or five core courses each semester leaves little room for extracurricular activities.
 Nevertheless, fulfilling elective graduation requirements is vital.
-If you have a lot on your plate, consider taking electives that don't require much after-school commitment, such as an art class or foreign language classes.
+If you have a lot on your plate, consider taking electives that only require a little after-school commitment, such as art or a foreign language.

 Signal Willingness to Try Something New.

-What’s an elective if not an opportunity to try something brand new?
-Taking an elective can introduce you to an entirely new subject or expose you to more advanced concepts than your regular classes.
-Electives are an ideal way to challenge yourself and stay motivated throughout high school.
+What's an elective?
+It should be an opportunity to try something brand new.
+Taking an elective can introduce you to an entirely new subject or expose you to more advanced concepts than you find in your regular classes.
+Taking electives is an ideal way to challenge yourself and stay motivated throughout high school.
 You may even discover a new talent or interest.
-More important, your electives show that you're willing to go outside your comfort zone, try something new, and expand your horizons.
+More importantly, your electives show that you're willing to venture outside your comfort zone, try something new, and expand your horizons.

 Enhance Your College Application.

-Choosing your electives well can help you when you apply to college.
-One way to use electives is to explore potential majors or prepare for the college experience.
-Consider using those slots in your high school schedule to learn more about majors that interest you.
+Choosing a good elective can help you when you apply to college.
+One way to use electives is to explore potential majors or otherwise prepare for the college experience.
+Consider using those class slots in your schedule to learn more about majors that interest you.

 You can also take general electives focusing on college prep, critical thinking, public speaking, and other relevant skills you'll use later.
-Seeing that on your transcripts could make your application more appealing to the college admissions panel.
+Seeing these on your transcript could make your application more appealing to the college admissions panel.

 Elect to Take Courses That Colleges Recommend